Child Safety Seats

 For a very young child, this is the safest type of restraint

 available.
 Rearward facing seats can be used in the front or rear

 of the car using the adult lap and diagonal seat belt, or by

 ISOFix attachment points.

-The law prohibits the use of a rear-facing child
+The law prohibits the use of a rear-facing child restraint in

-cause serious or fatal injury to the child.
+or fatal injury to the child.

 Forward facing child seats

-Suitable for a child between 9kgs and 18kgs
+Suitable for a child between 9kgs and 18kgs (approximately nine

-(approximately nine months - four years)
+months - four years)